a914-gowtham/android-video-trimmer/README.md

 hereafter, users will encounter a "failed to resolve" issue.

 ### Alternates:
-1. https://github.com/Hassaan-Javed/gowtham-video-trimmer-fork - [LiTr library](https://github.com/linkedin/LiTr) is used in this fork Instead of FFmpeg.
+1. https://github.com/Hassaan-Javed/gowtham-video-trimmer-fork - instead of FFmpeg, [LiTr library](https://github.com/linkedin/LiTr) is used in this fork.

 2. Fork this repo and replace video processing part with [Media3 library](https://android-developers.googleblog.com/2025/03/media-processing-performance-jetpack-media3-transformer.html) or local FFmpeg